Select Page

 Our findings have ramifications for how the sexual violence literature classifies false reports and how it describes and communicates prevalence rate estimates.

-Click below to read our research paper.
+Click here to read the paper.

 I appreciate the care and meticulous attention to detail shown in this manuscript.
 It makes a valuable contribution to the field, enhancing the credibility of research on false reporting with a methodical, transparent, and eyes-wide-open assessment of this most complex and challenging issue.